 30. Set up CDN to make your website load faster

 When you first start your blog, most likely you’ll choose a cheaper hosting platform to cut down your upfront cost.
-Be mindful thought that unfortunately, cheap hosting comes with its own limitation — speed.
+Be mindful though that unfortunately, cheap hosting may come with its own limitation — speed.